 What your child is worrying about: top teenage issues

 The teenage years are a time of rapid growth and change – physically, mentally and socially.
-For some teenagers, change can be scary, while others take it in their stride.
+For some teenagers, change can be scary, whereas others take it in their stride.

 Teenagers often have to make early decisions about school subjects, study, careers and work.
 In fact, many teenagers feel that their secondary school marks decide their whole future – that’s a lot of pressure.

-If you add economic change, globalisation and the environment to the usual teenage issues, it isn’t surprising that your child sometimes feels quite worried.
+If you add economic change, job security, globalisation and mental health to the usual teenage issues, it isn’t surprising that your child can sometimes feels quite worried.

-The National Survey of Young Australians 2012 survey conducted by Mission Australia found that the top five teenage issues are:
+Mission Australia’s 2015 National Survey of Young Australians aged 15-19 found that the top teenage issues are:

 It’s normal for teenagers to have worries and fears.
 Treating every worry as a big problem can do more harm than good.
 If you do, your child might start to see the world as unsafe and dangerous.
 Not all worries need professional help.